 Check the fuel cap seal to make sure it is sealing and the fuel will not leak out of the cap area.
 Do not operate your Husqvarna chainsaw if you find a fuel leak until it is repaired.

-7. Fill the Bar and Chain Oil Tank on a Husqvarna Chainsaw
+7. Fill the Bar and Chain Oil Tank

 Use a Husqvarna bar and chain oil or other standard bar and chain oil to fill the chain oil tank.
 When using the saw in very cold temperatures, the oil will thicken and become tackier.